shabin5785/Udemy-React/React_2.md

 - State can be component level state.
 First example, App has one state, search bar has another. .Redux has single state.
 React has component level state.

 - action usually has a type and payload.
 TYpe descibes the action, every action must have a type that should descibe it.
 Action will be sent to all teh reducers by react redux wiring

+- all reducers get two arguments. current state and the action.
+So reducers are only ever caled when an action occurs.
+THe state is not the application state, but only the state the reducer is responsible for.
+THat state here is acytally the one produced by the reducer.
+This is sent back to it when an action occurs.

+> export default function(state, action) {
+  state += 1
+}

+Here every time action occurs, state is incremented by one..as same state is passed back to it.

+- every reducer needs to take care of action it doesnt care about,so that it pass the state through it

+- react doesnt allow to return undefined state.
+So initialize state to null or empty obj before returning.
+But for null beware of using it during first call..

+- never mutate state inside action.
+Return a clean state.. ie, slice or return whole state. .dont change it